gridap/GridapROMs.jl/README.md

 ### Test 1

 Solve a steady elasticity problem with a [proper orthogonal decomposition algorithm](https://link.springer.com/book/10.1007/978-3-319-15431-2) (POD).
-The presence of parameters affecting the problem's LHS/RHS are dealt with by employing a [discrete empirical interpolation method in matrix form](https://www.sciencedirect.com/science/article/pii/S0021999115006543) (MDEIM).
+The presence of parameters affecting the problem's LHS/RHS are dealt with by employing a [discrete empirical interpolation method in matrix form](https://www.sciencedirect.com/science/article/pii/S0021999115006543) (MDEIMProjection).

 ```julia
 julia> include("examples/SteadyElasticityPOD.jl")